Code-Institute-Submissions/stickandbindle/README.md

     The trips page contains four cards for each destination, similar to a row of brochures in a travel agency.
     Each card contains a small description and link to that particular destination on the page.
-    Below the card section is four large background images with details of the each trip provided.
+    Below the card section is four large background images with details of each trip provided.

 3. Gallery